-More recently the Committee was successful in obtain a National Lottery Awards for a grant to replace the flat roofing on the Hall’s side extension and all the rainwater goods around the Hall.
+More recently the Committee was successful in obtaining a National Lottery Award (A4A) for a grant to replace the flat roofing on the Hall’s side extension and all the rainwater goods around the Hall.
 It was also successful in bidding for money in our KCC Councillor bidding event to purchase some chairs with arms for use by the elderly and/or informed and a selection of chairs able tables for toddlers.
 A grant from ‘Talk Talk’ helped to finance the construction of storage cupboards in the ‘hirers store room.’
 The floor of the main Hall was sanded and resealed funded from the Hall's account.

 The services of Swale Borough Council’s community pay back scheme and another local farmer were again used to improve the right hand side of the car park.
 The soil was dug out, removed from site and the hole back filled with roadstone.